flydog-sdr/docs/docs/en/README.md

 home: true
 heroImage: /flydog-sdr.png
 heroText: FlyDog SDR
-tagline: Functionality and performance are ready, it's time to place an order.
+tagline: Functionality and Performance are ready, it's time to place an order.
 actionText: 🛒 Purchase Now
 actionLink: https://www.aliexpress.com/item/1005001965682869.html
 features:
-- title: Good compatibility
+- title: Good Compatibility
-  details: FlyDog SDR is compatible with KiwiSDR and runs smoothly on a wide range of Raspberry Pi ARM based computer..
+  details: FlyDog SDR is compatible with KiwiSDR and runs smoothly on a wide range of Raspberry Pi ARM based computer.
-- title: Affordable and reliable
+- title: Affordable and Reliable
   details: FlyDog SDR is available at a lower price and has the same reliability as KiwiSDR.
 - title: Reverse Proxy
   details: The FlyDog SDR Project provides a dedicated reverse proxy server for external access to FlyDog SDR through the intranet and is configured with Content Delivery Network global acceleration.
-- title: Fully open source
+- title: Open Source
-  details: From the core source code to system image build scripts, FlyDog SDR code is completely open source, leaving no backdoors.
+  details: From the core source code to system image build scripts, FlyDog SDR is open source, leaving no malware and backdoors.
-- title: Dedicated update channel
+- title: Dedicated Update Channel
   details: The FlyDog SDR Project provides a dedicated update channel for FlyDog SDR, which is tested multiple times before release to ensure availability.
-- title: Excellent performance
+- title: Excellent Performance
-  details: The FlyDog SDR uses a 16-bit ADC for sampling and covers a wide bandwidth of up to 62 MHz, giving performance comparable to KiwiSDR.
+  details: The FlyDog SDR uses a 16-Bit ADC for sampling and covers a wide bandwidth of up to 62 MHz, giving performance comparable to KiwiSDR.
 footer: Licensed under CC-BY-SA 4.0 | Copyleft 2020 FlyDog SDR Project
 ---